-To be considered for scholarships, Oakland University must receive your application, transcript and ACT or SAT score by March 1 (for fall freshmen).
+To be considered for scholarships, Oakland University must receive your application, transcript and SAT or ACT score by March 1 (for fall freshmen).
 If you meet this deadline, you will automatically be considered for OU scholarships.

 You should apply for admission during your senior year of high school, and submit your transcript and test score when your academic record reflects the strongest grades.
-Awards are based on your academic record, including GPA and ACT or SAT score, at the time of admission.
+Awards are based on your academic record, including GPA and SAT or ACT score, at the time of admission.
 International students are not eligible for scholarships, except where reflected.

 PRESIDENTIAL SCHOLAR AWARD: Full tuition for four years

-Awarded to entering freshmen with a high school GPA of 3.90 or higher and an ACT composite score of 31 or higher (SAT score of 1360 or higher).
+Awarded to entering freshmen with a high school GPA of 3.90 or higher and a score of 1420 or higher on the Redesigned SAT (ACT composite score of 31 or higher).